jakejackson1/edd-hide-download/readme.txt

 = 1.2.3 =
 Fix: Forums not being shown in bbPress

 == Changelog ==

 = 1.2.3 =
 * Fix: Forums not being shown in bbPress
+* Tweak: Moved the plugin's options to EDD's "download settings" metabox

 = 1.2.2 =
 * Fix: Fatal error when bbPress was not active.
 Added check for existance of bbPress.